 #1 First Time Airbnb Tips: Create Your Airbnb Account and Save

 The first step in renting on Airbnb is to create an account.
-One of our best Airbnb tips to save money is to use this link when you create your account on Airbnb.
-By creating your Airbnb account through this link, you will get a discount on your first stay (and who doesn’t like to save money?!).
+One of our best Airbnb tips to save money is to sign up with this special offer for your new account on Airbnb.
+By creating your Airbnb account through this promotion, you will get a discount on your first stay (and who doesn’t like to save money?!).

 #2 Complete Your Airbnb Profile